yasuba/jsonParser/README.md

 2. Create raw json strings from Jaycen and enable pretty printing
 3. Return some kind of ADT when things go wrong rather than throw exceptions
 4. Make extracting values from jaycen stricter than just get
+5. More tests!
-5. Make it RFC 7159 compliant?
+6. Make it RFC 7159 compliant?
 Here are some tests https://github.com/nst/JSONTestSuite

+note: JayArray can contain other types than String